Groupoid sheaves as quantale sheaves: Introduction

 We shall begin with a somewhat detailed survey on quantaloid sheaves, meant both to provide the reader with a reasonable view of the literature and also to help trace the origins of the notion of sheaf that we shall consider in this paper.

 \paragraph{Sheaves and Grothendieck toposes.}

 Locales are a point-free substitute for topological spaces \cite{pointless,stonespaces}, in particular providing a generalization of sober topological spaces, such as Hausdorff spaces.
 However, in many ways this is only a mild generalization.
 A much broader one is given by sites, where suitable families of morphisms generalize the role of open covers.
 A Grothendieck topos is by definition the category (up to equivalence) of sheaves on a site \cite{maclanemoerdijk,elephant,Borceux}.
 Whereas locales are determined up to isomorphism by their toposes of sheaves, it is the case that very different sites may yield equivalent toposes, and it is the toposes, rather than the sites, that provide the right notion of generalized space.
-In particular, the category of locales $\Loc$ is equivalent to a full subcategory of the category of Grothendieck toposes $\GTop$, and the role played by toposes as spaces in their own right is emphasized by the existence of invariants such as homotopy and cohomology for them \cite{topostheory}.
-Indeed, the fact that toposes provide good grounds on which to study cohomology is precisely one the reasons that led Grothendieck to consider them \cite{SGA4}.
+In particular, the category of locales $\Loc$ is equivalent to a reflective full subcategory of the category of Grothendieck toposes $\GTop$, and the role played by toposes as spaces in their own right is emphasized by the existence of invariants such as homotopy and cohomology for them \cite{topostheory}.
+Indeed, the fact that toposes provide good grounds on which to study cohomology is precisely one the reasons that led Grothendieck to considering them \cite{SGA4}.

-A ``measure'' of how far toposes really differ from locales is provided by the representation theorem of Joyal and Tierney \citelist{ \cite{JT} \cite{elephant}*{\S C5}}: a Grothendieck topos is, up to equivalence, the category of equivariant sheaves on an open groupoid in $\Loc$.
-Similarly to the situation with sites, groupoids themselves should be regarded as presentations of spaces rather than spaces themselves, since two groupoids yield equivalent toposes if and only if they are Morita equivalent.
-For suitable open groupoids (the \'etale-complete ones, in particular the \'etale groupoids --- see \cite{Moer88,Moer90}), the topos $BG$ of equivariant sheaves on a groupoid $G$ is called the classifying topos of $G$ because it classifies principal $G$-bundles.
-It can also be thought of as the space of orbits of $G$.
+A ``measure'' of how far toposes really differ from locales is provided by the representation theorem of Joyal and Tierney \citelist{ \cite{JT} \cite{elephant}*{\S C5}}: a Grothendieck topos is, up to equivalence, the category of equivariant sheaves on an open groupoid $G$ in $\Loc$, in other words the sheaves on the locale of objects $G_0$ that in addition are equipped with an action of $G$.
+We shall refer to these simply as $G$-sheaves.
+In particular, every \'etendue can be represented by an \'etale groupoid \cite{JT}*{Th.\ VIII.3.3} (see also \citelist{ \cite{SGA4}*{\S IV.9.8.2} \cite{KoMoer}}).
+Similarly to the situation with sites, groupoids themselves should be regarded as presentations of spaces rather than spaces themselves, since two groupoids yield equivalent toposes if and only if they are Morita equivalent \cite{Moer88,Moer90}.
+For suitable open groupoids (the \'etale-complete ones, in particular the \'etale groupoids), the topos $BG$ of equivariant sheaves on a groupoid $G$ is called the classifying topos of $G$ because it classifies principal $G$-bundles \cite{Moer88,Bunge}.
+It can also be thought of as the space of orbits of $G$, since it arises as a colimit, in the appropriate bicategorical sense, of the nerve of $G$ regarded as a simplicial topos \cite{Moer88}.

 A different way to represent Grothendieck toposes (and also more general categories) stems from work on ``categories of relations'' by various authors.
 For instance, Freyd's work on allegories \citelist{ \cite{Allegories} \cite{elephant}*{\S A3}} dates back to the seventies and already contains many ingredients of later theories of sheaves on involutive quantaloids.
 One is the equivalence of categories $\mathcal E\simeq\Map(\Rel(\mathcal E))$, where $\Rel(\mathcal E)$ is the involutive quantaloid of binary relations on a Grothendieck topos $\mathcal E$ and $\Map(\Rel(\mathcal E))$ its category of ``maps'', which are the arrows $f$ in $\Rel(\mathcal E)$ satisfying $ff^*\le 1$ and $f^*f\ge 1$.
 Another idea is the completion \cite[\S 2.226]{Allegories} that replaces a quantaloid by a suitable category of matrices that play the role of sheaves.